 Meet Sid the Dog!
 Sid, a Siberian Husky-mix - most likely a Siberian Husky-Malamute mix - adopted us as his Forever Family at the Contra Costa Animal Shelter in Pinole, California on September 24, 2014.
 We celebrate every September 24 as Sid Day.

-Sid was estimated to be about 3 years old at adoption; we've given him a birth date of September 16, 2011.
+We gave Sid an (estimated) birth date of September 16, 2011, making Sid 9 glorious years old on September 16, 2020.
 Sid was found as a stray with a collar on - no tags and no chip - by an Animal Control Officer, but never claimed by his former owner.

 When we met Sid in the Pinole shelter Meet and Greet Room, Jim and I were sitting on benches when a shelter volunteer brought in Sid.
 Boy, was Sid excited to be out of his kennel!
 He immediately pranced to Jim for a treat, then came to me and laid his head directly on my lap.
 No kidding.
 Adoption sealed and was meant to be.

 Sid is a fabulous, gregarious dog with a frat boy strut.
 He is very bonded with his fur sister Chow-mix Lexi; they are indeed two peas in a pod.
-Sid enjoys long walks and play time (including roughhousing with, grooming, and chasing his fur sister Lexi), and hanging with his humans.
-He does some of the craziest things, including rubbing against chain link fences during walks to scratch himself - we call this linkin' - and howling at and herding the evil vacuum cleaner, lawn mower, and leaf blower.
+Sid enjoys daily walks, play time (including roughhousing with, grooming, and chasing his fur sister Lexi), and hanging out with his humans.
+Lots of nap time during the day, too!
+Sid does some of the craziest things, including rubbing against chain link fences during walks to scratch himself - we call this linkin' - and howling at and herding the evil vacuum cleaner, lawn mower, and leaf blower.

 Sid loves water.
 He plays in his kiddie wading pool and gets excited when he sees the garden hose come out.
 He "talks" ... a lot! ... as many Huskies do.
 When Sid barks, he makes the goofiest sound I've ever heard come out of a dog.
 Sounds like a combination bark/howl/cow moo noise.
 Oh, and Sid is obsessed with squirrels, digging up gopher holes, and stalking gopher tunnels.

 To say Sid loves food and treats is an enormous understatement.
-He will eat - or try to eat - pretty much anything remotely edible, including picking and eating vegetables and fruit from my gardens.
-He particularly enjoys fresh English peas, crenshaw melons, ripe strawberries, and apples.
-Also an occasional bite of lettuce.
-Enjoys a serving of cooked organic pumpkin with each meal, along with cooked green beans or peas and carrots.
+He will eat - or try to eat - pretty much anything remotely edible, including sometimes picking and eating vegetables and fruit from my gardens.
+And speaking of vegetables, Sid enjoys a serving of cooked pumpkin with each meal, along with cooked green beans and/or peas and carrots.

-Every day with Sid is a new - and sometimes eye rolling! - experience.
-We are so grateful to be able to give Sid the Forever Home and pampered life filled with love, nutritious food and snacks, exercise, and the attention he so richly deserves.
+We are so grateful to be able to give Sid the Forever Home and pampered life he so richly deserves.
 Good Boy, Sid!